 Access, usability, education, health literacy, economic disparities, and similar factors can be barriers to PGHD use by patients.

 Researchers can help identify what PGHD are most useful to improve health and care processes, as well as what types of consumer and provider education and support can ease its adoption and use.
 Researchers can look into how best to integrate consumer eHealth tools and information into individuals’ daily lives and into provider workflows.

 Federal and state policies could address important questions about what should (and should not) be documented in medical records, how the patient’s data is shared, and what protections need to be in place, among others.

-ONC has identified PGHD as an important issue for advancing patient engagement and initiated a series of activities to gain more information about its value and approaches to implementing it.
+ONC has identified PGHD as an important issue for advancing patient engagement, care delivery, and research.
+ONC has initiated a series of activities to gain more information about its value and approaches to implementing it.

 In April 2012, ONC commissioned a Patient-Generated Health Data White Paper [PDF - 993 KB] to better understand PGHD uses, challenges and opportunities.

 ONC’s Federal Advisory Committees (the Health IT Policy Committee (HITPC) and the Health IT Standards Committee (HITSC)) built on this foundation by convening a public hearing in June 2012 to gather additional input on policies and standards needed to support PGHD.
 In 2014, the Committees provided recommendations about the inclusion of PGHD in Stage 3 of the EHR Incentive Programs (commonly referred to as the Meaningful Use Program), which supports the adoption and use of EHRs.